Haantjes Algebras of Classical Integrable Systems: Complete Integrability and Haantjes structures

 \section{Complete Integrability and Haantjes structures}

-The aim of this Section is to prove one of the main results of this paper.
-Also, we shall show in a specific example how the Haantjes formulation overcomes, for the vector field under scrutiny, an obstruction to the existence of a classical Lenard chain pointed out by Brouzet.
+The aim of this Section is to prove the main result of this paper, namely the equivalence between the existence of an $\omega \mathscr{H}$ structure associated with a Hamiltonian system and its complete integrability in the sense of Liouville and Arnold.
+In particular, we shall prove formula \eqref{eq:LA}, which relates the Haantjes geometry of a given integrable system with its dynamics.
+Also, we will show in a specific example how the Haantjes formulation overcomes, for the vector fields under scrutiny, an obstruction to the existence of a classical Lenard chain pointed out by R. Brouzet.